Starting your retail store requires lots of attention. The same goes for the opening and closing procedures you must follow daily.

 - Music system

-Letting your electronics off will save you from the extra charge in the electricity bill.
+Letting your electronics off will save you from the extra charge on the electricity bill.

-Also getting a record of what things you are done for today and that you will do tomorrow, helps you in deciding your next day checklist.
+Also, getting a record of what things you are done for today and that you will do tomorrow helps you decide your next day’s checklist.

 Apart from protecting your retail store and keeping it safe from sudden break-ins or thieves.
 You can also keep any unwanted attention away and make everyone safe.